Engee documentation

 On this tab:

-• On the right is a text editor, where you can specify an annotation with markers in the format %<ИмяПараметра>.
+• There is a text editor on the right where you can set an annotation with markers in the %<parameter name> format.

-• The parameters can be transferred manually, via autocomplete or with the button engee function annotations 1.
+• The parameters can be transferred manually, via auto-completion, or using the button engee function annotations 1.

-After exiting the editor (e.g. by clicking outside it), the annotation is applied: the markers are automatically replaced by the actual values of the parameters, and the resulting text is displayed below the block name (or above it, if the name is placed on top).
+After exiting the editor (for example, when clicking outside of it), the annotation is applied: the markers are automatically replaced with the actual parameter values, and the final text is displayed under the block name (or above it, if the name is placed on top).

-To delete annotations, the corresponding marker in the editor must be deleted.
+To delete annotations, you must delete the corresponding marker in the editor.

-The property marker is automatically replaced by the current value of the parameters.
+The property marker is automatically replaced with the current parameter value.
 The following markers are available:

-• *Temporal characteristics: %<SampleTime> - discretisation; %<SampleTimeInheritanceMethod> - discretisation inheritance method.
+• Time characteristics: %<SampleTime> — discreteness; %<SampleTimeInheritanceMethod> — method of inheritance of discreteness.

-• *Code blocks: %<ComponentStructCode>, %<StepMethodCode> - step structure and method code.
+• Code blocks: %<ComponentStructCode>, %<StepMethodCode> — the code of the structure and method of the step.

-• Inclusion flags: %<DefineComponentStruct>, %<UseCommonCode>, %<DefineStepMethod>, %<DefineUpdateMethod>, %<DefineTerminateMethod> - inclusion of corresponding code sections.
+• Enable flags: %<DefineComponentStruct>, %<UseCommonCode>, %<DefineStepMethod>, %<definupdatemethod>, %<DefineTerminateMethod> — enable the corresponding code sections.

-• *Reference methods: %<OverrideTypesInhMethod>, %<OverrideDimsInhMethod>, %<OverrideSampleTimeInhMethod> - type inheritance settings.
+• Redefinition methods: %<OverrideTypesInhMethod>, %<OverrideDimsInhMethod>, %<OverrideSampleTimeInhMethod> — type inheritance settings.